- Who We Are

 References: You will be asked to provide the name of reference on your supplemental form, but you will not need to obtain a reference letter from that person to apply; we will contact them directly.
 We recommend using a Wellesley faculty member or supervisor as a reference.
 You may use faculty members even if they are on the selection committee for the internship or advanced project to which you are applying.

 Ranking Multiple Opportunities: If applying to two (2) GE programs, you will be asked to rank your selections on the supplemental form.
 If applying to multiple organizations for a GE grant, you will also be ranking up to five (5) organizations.
+NOTE: You will not need to submit another application via MyCWS to apply to two opportunities, as your essay should reflect your interest in both organizations.

 CWS Application Support: The internships team is available to answer your specific questions about the GE program and any organization placements being offered for the calendar year.
 We also can review your resume, as we would for any other submission.
 However – due to our involvement in the selection process for these opportunities – we cannot read your essays prior to submission.
 We recommend that you ask a writing tutor, a faculty member, a peer, and/or family member for feedback on your essay prior to submission.